Linuxfabrik/monitoring-plugins/check-plugins/sap-open-concur-com/README.md

 Monitors the SAP Concur Open status page (<https://open.concur.com>) for active service incidents.
 The dashboard displays the most recent 20 days of Concur service availability.

-**Alerting Logic:**

-* OK if all checked services are in "Normal" state
-* WARN if any checked service is in "Degradation" state
-* CRIT if any checked service is in "Disruption" state
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Queries the SAP Concur Open status API at `https://open.concur.com/api/v2/status_history`